pseigo/tanaris-js/README.md

 # Tanaris

-A common utility library for JavaScript applications.
+A common utility library for client-side JavaScript applications.

 > [!WARNING]
 >